Tadtad: Armed activity

-The Tadtad had fought against the New People's Army (NPA) as well as went after suspected members and sympathizers of the Communist rebel group.
+The Tadtad fought against the New People's Army (NPA) as well as went after suspected members and sympathizers of the Communist rebel group.
 They also fought against Moro rebels in the 1970s.

-The Philippine Army and Tadtad had an armed encounter in the Pangantucan, Bukidnon on August 11, 2000.
-The fighting ensued after Filipino soldiers tried to serve a warrant of arrest against Tadtad leader Alfredo Opciona for charges of attempted murder.
+The Philippine Army and a splinter group of the Tadtad called the Christian God Spirit had an armed encounter in Pangantucan, Bukidnon on August 11, 2000.
+The fighting ensued after soldiers tried to serve a warrant of arrest against their leader Alfredo Opciona for charges of attempted murder.
 The incident caused the death of sixteen Tadtad members, three members of the army auxiliary group and one civilian.